The HPC Challenge committee is pleased to announce the annual

 Mitsuo Yokokawa |

-The following are the winners of the 2012 HPC Challenge Class 2 Awards:
+The following is the winner of the 2014 HPC Challenge Class 2 Awards:

 slides